 Keywords: Urban ecology, Biodiversity, Madurai, Species richness patterns, Habitat heterogeneity, Wetland management.

-1.INTRODUCTION
+1.Introduction

 Biodiversity is, in essence, a comparative science (Magurran, 2004).
 Birds respond quickly and measurably to habitat alteration, pollution, hydrological change and climate shifts.
 Therefore, changes in their richness, abundance and community composition are widely used as indicators of ecosystem health.
 (Cooper, 2023; Bharathi et al, 2025).
 Birds, irrespective of their taxonomic classification, rely on wetlands for drinking, bathing, roosting, and protection.
 The relationship between wetlands and birds is bidirectional because wetland characteristics (size, depth, hydroperiod, vegetation, and food resources) filter which bird assemblages can persist, while bird activities such as seed dispersal and others; influences wetland plant communities and nutrient dynamics.
 Consequently, patterns of avian species richness and community structure in wetlands both reflect underlying wetland condition and contribute to the long-term maintenance of wetland biodiversity and function (Ganjeh et al, 2017; Kiran et al, 2022; Pant et al,2024).
 The diversity of a landscape is determined by both α and β diversity.
 The alpha (α) diversity measures the richness and evenness of individuals within a habitat, while beta (β) diversity measures the diversity of the species across different habitats (Dauda et al., 2016).
 Additionally, turnover through time provides insight into the temporal dynamics of assemblages (Magurran, 2004).
 At this study site, avian diversity was systematically surveyed and a comprehensive species checklist was developed for the water tank habitat.
 To quantify the observed diversity beyond simple species counts, multiple diversity indices were applied, providing a robust and quantitative assessment of community structure.
 This statistical approach enables not only understanding of the current diversity but also offers tools to detect potential declines in abundance or species richness over time.
 When combined with observations of anthropogenic threats, these analyses provide a comprehensive picture of how avian diversity is changing in the Koothiyarkundu water tank.
 Such integrated assessment is essential for guiding effective conservation and management strategies.